williamlines/bank-tech-test/README.md

 # Using the Code

-- To start the app, make sure you are in the main directory and run
+- To start the app, make sure you are in root directory and run

 ```
 npm start
 ```

-- This will open node with a predefined class object 'account' to play around with.
+- This will open node with a predefined class object 'account' to play around with using the instructions below.

 # Instructions for use